 What does Nir Ziso have to say on this controversial subject?
 Looking at Nick Bostrom’s Simulation Argument, we feel the need to link Simulation Creationism to Bostrom’s theory.
 It posits the mind behind the madness as being human and not divine.
 Modern theology strives to retain God as the center of all things, so how to reconcile the new theory?
 Surely the world is inherently spiritual and perfect.
 The classical Design Argument can be updated to accommodate past assumptions and still retain the newest innovation.

 Creationism is needed to see that the universe has a source, that it did not create itself on its own.
 There was a plan or design involved.
 Simulated creationism refines it to see God as the ultimate or original programmer of a computer-generated world occupied by human beings unmindful of their condition.
 God is the superpower behind the advanced device.
-So there are two premises here: the supercomputer programmed by God and a universe that could be simulated.
+There are two premises here: the supercomputer programmed by God and a universe that could be simulated.

 Christian theology would balk at these premises and offer an alternative.
 However, Ziso finds no conflict in merging Simulation Theory with Simulation Creationism.
 Intelligent Design is but one way of explaining what happened in the beginning, perhaps apart from the Big Bang – the usual scientific explanation.
 God remains the foundation of being in Creationism and its new simulation perspective.
 One simulation after another is in play and illustrates divine productivity.
 God is still the supreme being.
 Religion has its role in Simulation Theory and its offshoot Simulation Creationism.